Improved Bound on Vertex Degree Version of Erd\H{o}s Matching Conjecture: Almost Perfect Matching

 \begin{lemma}[Chernoff] Suppose $X_1,\ldots, X_n$ are independent random variables taking values in $\{0, 1\}$.
 Let $X=\sum_{i=1}^n X_i$ and $\mu = \mathbb{E}[X]$.
 Then, for any $0 < \delta \leq 1$,

 In particular, when $X \sim Bi(n,p)$ and $\lambda<\frac{3}{2}np$, then

 \end{lemma}

 In order to find a spanning subgraph in a hypergraph satisfying conditions in Lemma~\ref{FR-1d2d}, we use the same two-round randomization technique as in \cite{AFHRRS12}.
 The only difference is that between the two rounds, we also need to bound the independence number of the subgraph.
 The following lemma (Lemma 5.4 in \cite{LYY}) was proved by Lu, Yu and Yuan using hypergraph container method. \begin{lemma}[Lu, Yu and Yuan, \cite{LYY}] Let $c, \theta, \zeta$ be positive reals and let $k, n$ be positive integers.
-Let $H$ be an $n$-vertex $k$-graph such that $e(H)\ge cn^k$ and $e(H[S])\ge \theta e(H)$ for all $S\subseteq V(H)$ with $|S|\ge \zeta n$.
+Let $H$ be an $n$-vertex $k$-graph such that $e(H)\ge cn^k$ and $e(H[S])\ge\theta e(H)$ for all $S\subseteq V(H)$ with $|S|\ge \zeta n$.
 Let $R\subseteq V(H)$ be obtained by taking each vertex of $H$ uniformly at random with probability $n^{-0.9}$.
-Then for any positive real number $0<\gamma\ll \zeta $, $\alpha(H[R])\le (\zeta +\gamma)n^{0.1}$ with probability at least $1-e^{-\Omega (n^{0.1})}$. \end{lemma}
+Then for any real number $\gamma$ with $0<\gamma\ll \zeta $, there exists an integer $n_0$ such that for any $n>n_0$, $\alpha(H[R])\le (\zeta +\gamma)n^{0.1}$ with probability at least $1-e^{-\Omega (n^{0.1})}$. \end{lemma}